3i Infrastructure plc – Annual report – 31 March 2021

 The Directors are of the opinion that the Company has all the typical characteristics of an investment entity and continues to meet the definition in the standard.
 This conclusion will be reassessed on an annual basis.

-(iii) Assessment of consolidation requirements – The Group holds significant stakes in the majority of its investee companies and must exercise judgement in the level of control of the underlying investee company that is obtained in order to assess whether the company should be classified as a subsidiary.
+(iii) Assessment of consolidation requirements – The Company holds significant stakes in the majority of its investee companies and must exercise judgement in the level of control of the underlying investee company that is obtained in order to assess whether the Company should be classified as a subsidiary.

-The Group must also exercise judgement in whether a subsidiary provides investment-related services or activities and therefore should be consolidated or held at fair value through profit or loss.
-Further details are shown in significant accounting policy ‘A Classification’.
+The Company must also exercise judgement in whether a subsidiary provides investment-related services or activities and therefore should be consolidated or held at fair value through profit or loss.
+Further details are shown in significant accounting policy ‘A Classification’ on page 128.

-During the year, the Company set up one new subsidiary entity for the new investment commitment in Attero.
-A further 14 entities included within the Wireless Infrastructure Group became subsidiaries during the year.
-The Directors have assessed whether these entities provide investment-related services and have concluded that they should not be consolidated and that they should be held at fair value through profit or loss.
+During the year, the Company set up seven wholly owned subsidiary entities for potential new investments, including DNS:NET, and invested in a joint venture entity to acquire further stakes in the A9 and A27/A1 PPP projects.
+The Directors have assessed whether any of these entities provide investment-related services and have concluded that they should not be consolidated and that they should all be held at fair value through profit or loss.

 Significant accounting policies (extract 2)

 (i) Subsidiaries – Subsidiaries are entities controlled by the Company.
 Control exists when the Company is exposed, or has rights, to variable returns from its involvement with the subsidiary entity and has the ability to affect those returns through its power over the subsidiary entity.
-In accordance with the exception under IFRS 10 Consolidated Financial Statements, the Company only consolidates subsidiaries in the financial statements if they are deemed to perform investment-related services and do not meet the definition of an investment entity.
-Investments in subsidiaries that do not meet this definition are accounted for as Investments at fair value through profit or loss with changes in fair value recognised in the statement of comprehensive income in the year.
-The Directors have assessed all entities within the Group structure and concluded that 3i Infrastructure Seed Assets GP Limited is the only subsidiary of the Company that provides investment-related services or activities.
-This subsidiary has been consolidated with the Company to form ‘the Group’.
+In accordance with the exception under IFRS 10 Consolidated Financial Statements, the Company only consolidates subsidiaries in the Financial statements if they are deemed to perform investment-related services and do not meet the definition of an investment entity.
+Investments in subsidiaries that do not meet this definition are accounted for as Investments at fair value through profit or loss with changes in fair value recognised in the Statement of comprehensive income in the year.
+The Directors have assessed all entities within the structure and concluded that 3i Infrastructure Seed Assets GP Limited was the only subsidiary of the Company that provides investment-related services or activities.
+In prior years this subsidiary was consolidated with the Company to form ‘the Group’.
+3i Infrastructure Seed Assets GP Limited was dissolved during the financial year to 31 March 2020.

-(ii) Associates – Associates are those entities in which the Group has significant influence, but not control, over the financial and operating policies.
-Investments that are held as part of the Group’s investment portfolio are carried in the balance sheet at fair value even though the Group may have significant influence over those entities.
+(ii) Associates – Associates are those entities in which the Company has significant influence, but not control, over the financial and operating policies.
+Investments that are held as part of the Company’s investment portfolio are carried in the Balance sheet at fair value even though the Company may have significant influence over those entities.

-(iii) Joint ventures – Interests in joint ventures that are held as part of the Group’s investment portfolio are carried in the balance sheet at fair value.
-This treatment is permitted by IFRS 11 and IAS 28, which allows interests held by venture capital organisations where those investments are designated, upon initial recognition, as at fair value through profit or loss and accounted for in accordance with IAS 39, with changes in fair value recognised in the statement of comprehensive income in the year.
+(iii) Joint ventures – Interests in joint ventures that are held as part of the Company’s investment portfolio are carried in the Balance sheet at fair value.
+This treatment is permitted by IFRS 11 and IAS 28, which allows interests held by venture capital organisations where those investments are designated, upon initial recognition, as at fair value through profit or loss and accounted for in accordance with IFRS 9 with changes in fair value recognised in the Statement of comprehensive income in the year.